arafatm/arafatm.github.io/quotes.md

 > I play to win, whether during practice or a real game. -- Michael Jordan

-> You have to expect things of yourself before you can do them."- Michael Jordan
+> You have to expect things of yourself before you can do them. -- Michael Jordan

 > Every time I feel tired while I am exercising and training, I close my eyes to see that picture, to see that list with my name.
 This usually motivates me to work again. -- Michael Jordan